francescoFH/chitter-challenge/README.md

 ### To run the app
 ```
-$ rackup -p 3000
+$ rackup
 ```
-Then in your browser navigate to `localhost:3000/chitter`
+Then in your browser navigate to `localhost:9292`

 Interface
 ---